4 Tips to Help You Think and Act Differently

 When we don’t innovate, when we remain stagnant in our thinking and actions, we perpetuate the problems that generate waste and cause us to quit our jobs in frustration.

 Imagine going to a petrol station to fill your car and pouring one gallon of fuel—that you’ve already paid for—across the garage forecourt.
 Every trip.
-That is how it feels when we don’t think and act differently.
-When we repeat the same mistakes.

 Bonus Question: What If Thinking & Acting Differently Feels Impossible to Do?